patryk-plonka/playground/Kind - simple cluster/readme.md

 ```
 As you can see we applied a [kind specific patch](https://kind.sigs.k8s.io/docs/user/ingress/#contour) to allow Envoy pods to run on our single master node for our lab.

-Also we [created cluster](https://kind.sigs.k8s.io/docs/user/ingress/#create-cluster) with letting know kind that we will require Ingress in the future.
+Also we [created cluster](https://kind.sigs.k8s.io/docs/user/ingress/#create-cluster) stating that we will need Ingress in the future.

 ## Fun finally